mcmillan03/PracticalML/PracticalML_Project_RF1a.md

 ##          C    3   24 2332   44   12
 ##          D    0    2   16 2185   32
 ##          E    0    1    0   21 2476
-##
-## Overall Statistics
-##
-##                Accuracy : 0.9787
-##                  95% CI : (0.9761, 0.981)
-##     No Information Rate : 0.2844
-##     P-Value [Acc > NIR] : < 2.2e-16
-##
-##                   Kappa : 0.973
-##  Mcnemar's Test P-Value : NA
-##
-## Statistics by Class:
-##
-##                      Class: A Class: B Class: C Class: D Class: E
-## Sensitivity            0.9949   0.9639   0.9737   0.9707   0.9810
-## Specificity            0.9930   0.9938   0.9927   0.9956   0.9980
-## Pos Pred Value         0.9826   0.9738   0.9656   0.9776   0.9912
-## Neg Pred Value         0.9980   0.9914   0.9944   0.9943   0.9957
-## Prevalence             0.2844   0.1935   0.1744   0.1639   0.1838
-## Detection Rate         0.2830   0.1865   0.1698   0.1591   0.1803
-## Detection Prevalence   0.2880   0.1915   0.1759   0.1627   0.1819
-## Balanced Accuracy      0.9939   0.9788   0.9832   0.9832   0.9895
 ```

-Note: this model achieved perfect classification of the 20 records in the testing data for the programming submission portion of this exercise.
+*(b) Performance on the validation set.*

+*Figure 1.
+Performance of the random forest model against the (a) training set showing 100% accuracy, and (b) validation set showning 97.87% accuracy.*

 ## Reduced Dataset

-Training the random forest model on all the sensor values took a long time so I decided to use variable importance to reduce the set of features further.
+Training the random forest model on all the sensor values took a long time, so I decided to use variable importance to reduce the set of features further.
 The following figure shows what the random forest algorithm considers the 30 most important sensor variables (most important at the top):

 ![](PracticalML_Project_RF1a_files/figure-html/varimp-1.png)

+*Figure 2.
+Variable importance computed when training the random forest model.*

-From this, the 17 most important variables are extractd and used to train a random forest model and a for comparison.
+From this, the 17 most important variables are extracted and used to train a random forest model and a generalized boosted regression model (GBM) for comparison.

 #### Random Forest Model (Reduced Dataset)

 Using the top 17 (about on third) most "important" variables from above, another random forest model is trained.
-It also achieved perfect accuracy on the training set with the following results using the validation set:
+It also achieved perfect accuracy on the training set.
+The accuracy of the model using the validation set is shown by the confusion matrix in Figure 3 to be 97.18%

 ```
-## Confusion Matrix and Statistics
-##
 ##           Reference
 ## Prediction    A    B    C    D    E
 ##          A 3881   72    3    4    1